 A BOM for building a racing bike would also contain the quantities required for each of the items.

-Now, based on the type of Bill of materials, it might also contain the steps to build up the bike, along with the labor and time consumed by each step.
+Based on the type of Bill of materials, it might also contain the steps to build up the bike and the labor and time consumed by each stage.

-The BOM is like the basic blueprint laid out to build, rebuild, or repair any item or product of interest.
-All the workers involved in the manufacturing and post-production processes as well must be aware of the manufacturing BOM.
+The BOM is like the basic blueprint to build, rebuild, or repair any item or product of interest.
+All the workers involved in the manufacturing and post-production processes must also be aware of the manufacturing BOM.
 It connects the various units required for the final product to be ready.

 In this case, the final product is the racing bike.
-The bike preparation completes when assembling all parts of the bike along with the seat, handles, and brakes complete.
+The bike preparation completes when assembling all parts of the bike and the seat, handles, and brakes.